LNL polycategories and doctrines of linear logic: Relation to the literature

 \begin{cor} The Kleisli adjunction of any linear exponential comonad $\oc$ determines an \lnl multicategory with $\ten,\unit,\foc,\uoc$, whose underlying linear exponential comonad recovers the given $\oc$. \end{cor}

-\begin{rmk} To incorporate the Kleisli adjunction in the purely monoidal case, one has to assume that cofree coalgebras are closed under products.
-This follows for instance if the monoidal category has products~\cite[\S2.2.3]{benton:lnl}, in which case we recover the notion of \textbf{Seely comonad}, characterized by $\oc A \ten \oc B \cong \oc (A\with B)$.
+\begin{rem} To include the Kleisli adjunction in the case when both categories are required to be monoidal, one has to assume that cofree coalgebras are closed under products.
+This follows for instance if the original monoidal category has products~\cite[\S2.2.3]{benton:lnl}, in which case we recover the notion of \textbf{Seely comonad}, characterized by $\oc A \ten \oc B \cong \oc (A\with B)$.
 But \lnl polycategories allow us to include the Kleisli case even when $\with$ doesn't exist.

-There are also intermediate choices between the Eilenberg--Moore category (all coalgebras) and Kleisli category (cofree coalgebras), such as the category of finite products of cofree coalgebras (if \cL has finite products), or category of exponentiable coalgebras (if \cL is closed monoidal), as discussed in~\cite[\S2.2.2]{benton:lnl}. \end{rmk}
+There are also intermediate choices between the Eilenberg--Moore category (all coalgebras) and Kleisli category (cofree coalgebras), such as the category of finite products of cofree coalgebras (if \cL has finite products), or category of exponentiable coalgebras (if \cL is closed monoidal), as discussed in~\cite[\S2.2.2]{benton:lnl}. \end{rem}

 Here is another situation that \lnl polycategories allow us to treat more generally.